twigphp/Twig/doc/templates.rst

     String interpolation was added in Twig 1.5.

-String interpolation (`#{expression}`) allows any valid expression to appear within a string.
-The result of evaluating that expression is inserted into the
+String interpolation (`#{expression}`) allows any valid expression to appear within a *double-quoted string*.
+The result of evaluating that expression is inserted into the string:
-string:

 .. code-block:: jinja